-The LED, IF-E96, used in this kit produces red Light.
-Its optical output is centered at 660 nanometers (nm).
-The IF-E96 fiber optic component also has a built-in connector/fiber-termination optimized for the jacketed 980 μ m core plastic fiber.
-LEDs are useful for fiber optics because they are inexpensive, reliable, easy to operate, have a wide temperature operating range, and respond quickly to electrical current.
+The LED IF-E96 used in this kit produces red visible light.
+Its optical output is centered at a wavelength of 660 nanometers (nm).
+The fiber optic LED also has a builtin connector/fiber-termination optimized for the jacketed 1000 μ m core plastic fiber.
+LEDs are useful for fiber optics because they are inexpensive, reliable, easy to operate, have a wide temperature operating range and respond quickly to electrical current.

-Miscellaneous parts
+Miscellaneous Parts

-Power for the transmitter circuit is provided by a standard 9-volt alkaline battery.
-Power is activated when the momentary switch (SW1) is pressed and held.
-No power is consumed by the circuit when the switch is open.
-Typical current consumption from the battery for this circuit when the momentary switch is closed is 25 mA.
-Because this transmitter operates only momentarily, a battery can last for weeks of use.
+Power for the transmitter circuit is provided by an 8-volt regulator in the receiver portion of the circuit board.
+The transmitter is activated when the momentary switch (SW1) is pressed and held.
+When the switch is open, no power is consumed by the transmitter circuit.
+Typical current consumption for this circuit when the momentary switch is closed is 25 mA.

-A red LED (D1) and limiting resistor (R1) provide an indication of the transmitter's battery condition, and they function as a "switch-on" indicator.
-The LED will turn on immediately with the momentary switch's closure.
-If it is dim or dims after a few seconds of operation, you should replace the battery to ensure best operation.
+A red LED (D1) and limiting resistor (R1) function as a "switch-on" indicator.
+The LED will light immediately with the momentary switch's closure.

-C1 functions as a power filter capacitor for the receiver circuit when the LM386N amplifier/driver requires a low impedance source of energy to drive the LED.
+C1 functions as a power supply filter capacitor for the receiver circuit when the LM386N amplifier/driver requires a low impedance source of energy to drive the LED.